Tooth Extractions in Wayne, MI

 It’s important to know that the procedure time will vary depending on the type of extraction it is.
 Most extraction procedures are completed in just one visit to our office in Wayne, MI.
 However, if it’s a surgical extraction, it may take longer than a general tooth removal.

 Are Tooth Extractions Painful?

 During a tooth extraction, you’ll experience little to no pain or discomfort.
 We’ll give you a local anesthetic to help reduce any sensations during the extraction.
 Following your procedure, you’ll most likely feel more pain than you did at our office.
-To help alleviate it, be sure to take your prescribed medications provided by Dr. Kaur or OTC pain relievers.
+To help alleviate it, be sure to take your prescribed medications provided by Dr. Khan or OTC pain relievers.

 Tooth Extraction Aftercare